 The Student Council sponsors dances throughout year for the students at Penn's Grove School.
 Students attending dances and school functions are subject to the rules and regulations in effect during normal school hours.
 All policies regarding conduct and behavior will be strictly enforced.
 Attendance at these dances is limited to Penn's Grove School students.
 Penn's Grove students may not attend high school dances.
 High school students may not attend Penn's Grove sponsored dances.
 Only Penn's Grove students are permitted to attend school dances.
 No one will be permitted to enter school dances more than 15 minutes after the start of the dance unless accompanied by a parent.
 No one will be permitted to leave before the end of the dance unless with a parent.
 Adult chaperones may deny admittance or request the removal of anyone not in compliance with established policies.
 Persons leaving the dance will not be allowed to return or remain on school property.
+Students will dress in accordance with the requirements determined by the sponsor and the school's dress code.
 Students not in attendance at the dance are not to be on school property.
 Students on school probation during the time of the dance may not attend.
 Tickets will be sold in advance and will not be available at the door.
 All students must have a contract signed by the student and guardian with them when they purchase the tickets.
 Ticket money will not be refunded if a student is not able to attend due to a disciplinary consequence.
 A student not picked up within fifteen minutes of the conclusion of the dance may lose future dance attendance privileges.